HarvardMapCollection/tutorials-share/content/tutorials/QGIS/add-spreadsheet/index.md

 ---
-title: Add a spreadsheet .XLSX or .CSV to a QGIS project
+title: Add a spreadsheet .XLSX or .CSV to a QGIS Project
 date: 2023-01-18
-tags: ["tutorials", "qgis"]
+tags: ["qgis", "file-formats"]
 image: add-csv.png
 layout: single2
 ---